Arracacia xanthorrhiza: Uses

-The most widely used part of arracacia is its starchy root.
-It cannot be eaten raw, but when cooked it develops a distinctive flavor and aroma that have been described as "a delicate blend of celery, cabbage and roasted chestnuts."
+The most widely used part of the plant is its starchy root.
+It cannot be eaten raw, but when cooked it develops a distinctive flavor and aroma that have been described as "a delicate blend of celery, cabbage and roasted chestnuts".

 The boiled root is used in similar ways to boiled potatoes, including being served as side dishes, mashed or whipped into purées, formed into dumplings and gnocchi, as an ingredient in pastries, or creamed into soups, commonly garnished with chopped cilantro and croutons, though arracacia's flavor is stronger, and (depending on the variety) its color is more brilliant.

-In the Andes region, arracacia is made into fried chips, biscuits, and ground into a coarse flour.
-The small size of arracacia starch grains make it highly digestible, and so purées and soups made from it are considered excellent as food for babies and young children.
+In the Andes region, Arracacia is made into fried chips, biscuits, and ground into a coarse flour.
+The small size of the starch grains make it highly digestible, so purées and soups made from it are considered excellent as food for babies and young children.

-The young stems can be eaten cooked or in salads, and the leaves can be fed to livestock.
+The young stems can be eaten cooked or in salads and the leaves can be fed to livestock.